The Method of Ellipcenters for Strongly Convex Functions: Numerical Experiments

 {

 }

-\begin{remark}[Gradient evaluation comparison] Table~\ref{tab:logreg} shows that ME uses fewer gradient evaluations than every competitor at $\kappa=100$, and fewer than GD-exact, GD-$L$, and Fast-GD at $\kappa=500$.
-The empirical convergence is substantially faster than the worst-case bound: the theoretical rate $\eta^*$ would require roughly $1{,}370$ iterations for $\kappa=100$, whereas ME terminates in $342$ iterations on this instance.
-This gap reflects the structure of the logistic loss, where $\sin^2\theta_k\geq 0.083$ throughout, so Theorem~\ref{thm:strict} gives a per-step rate $\bar\eta_k<\eta^*$ at every iteration. \end{remark}
+\begin{remark}[Gradient evaluation comparison] ME uses fewer gradient evaluations than every competitor at $\kappa=100$, and fewer than GD-exact, GD-$L$, and Fast-GD at $\kappa=500$.
+The empirical convergence is substantially faster than the worst-case bound: to reach ME's terminal accuracy, the theoretical rate $\eta^*$ for $\kappa=100$ would require roughly $1{,}320$ iterations, whereas ME terminates in $342$.
+This gap is explained by $\sin^2\theta_k\geq 0.083$ throughout, which activates the per-step improvement of Theorem~\ref{thm:strict} at every iteration. \end{remark}

-Figure~\ref{fig:convergence} plots $\log_{10}(f(x^k)-f^*)$ against gradient evaluations for $n=1500$, $m=750$, $\kappa=100$.
-ME converges in fewer gradient evaluations than GD-exact, consistent with the improved rate of Theorem~\ref{thm:strict}.
-Fast-GD terminates between ME and GD-exact, but its convergence is non-monotone due to the Nesterov momentum.
+Figure~\ref{fig:convergence} shows $\log_{10}(f(x^k)-f^*)$ against gradient evaluations for $n=1500$, $m=750$, $\kappa=100$.
+ME terminates well before GD-exact.
+Fast-GD converges non-monotonically due to the Nesterov momentum and requires knowledge of $L$.